briandconnelly/nicheconstruct/paper/05_discussion.md

 As in our model, these forms of cooperation are likely to increase local subpopulation density.
 While many studies have focused on how the environment affects the evolution of these cooperative traits, relatively few have addressed how the environmental changes created by these products feed back to influence evolution.

 Perhaps most similar to this study, @vandyken2012origins demonstrated that when two negative niche constructing, cooperative behaviors co-evolve, selection can increasingly favor these traits, which are otherwise disfavored when alone.
 In that model, "reciprocal niche construction" occurred when the negative feedback resulting from one strategy positively influenced selection for the other, creating a perpetually oscillating cycle that maintained both forms of cooperation.
-Arguably, this can be seen as an instance of hitchhiking: the currently-maladaptive form of cooperation is maintained by association with the adaptive form.
+Arguably, this can be seen as an instance of hitchhiking: The currently-maladaptive form of cooperation is maintained by association with the adaptive form.

 When dispersal is limited, competition among kin can undermine cooperation.
 To separate kin competition from kin selection, @lehmann2007evolution developed a model in which a cooperative, niche-constructing behavior only benefitted future generations.
 Kin competition was thereby reduced, and cooperation instead benefitted descendants.
 This work highlights an important aspect of niche construction: Often, the rate of selective feedback from niche construction is different from the rate at which populations grow.